-The 360 degree evaluation adopted at UACS in 2011, aims at assisting each member of the UACS family develop and progress, improve the work of the instructors and administrative staff at the University American College Skopje.
+In December 2023, new Act for 360° Evaluation of Faculty members was adopted.
+The aim of the 360° Evaluation of Faculty is to develop and progress, improve the work of the instructors and assistants at the University American College Skopje.
 The purpose of the evaluation is to provide: